bioperl/bioperl-live/README.md

     fixes or additional code that doesn't add significant functionality to the code base.

-* From the **1.0 release until the 1.6 release**, even numbers (`1.0`, `1.2`, etc)
-  indicated stable releases.
+From the **1.0 release until the 1.6 release** even numbers (e.g. `1.4`) indicated stable releases.
 Stable releases were well tested and recommended for most uses.
-Odd numbers (`1.1`, `1.3`, etc) were development releases which one would only use if one were interested in the latest and greatest features.
-The final number (e.g. `1.2.0`, `1.2.1`) is the bug fix release.
+Odd numbers (e.g. `1.3`) were development releases which one would only use if one were interested in the latest features.
+The final number (e.g. in `1.2.1`) is the point or patch release.
 The higher the number the more bug fixes has been incorporated.
-In theory you can upgrade from one bug fix release to the next with no changes to your own code (for production cases, obviously check things out carefully before you switch over).
+In theory you can upgrade from one point or patch release to the next with no changes to your own code (for production cases, obviously check things out carefully before you switch over).

-* The upcoming **1.7 release** will be the last release series to utilize the alternating 'stable'/'developer' convention.
+The upcoming **1.7 release** will be the last release series to utilize the alternating 'stable'/'developer' convention.
 Starting immediately after the final 1.6 branch, we will start splitting BioPerl into several smaller easier-to-manage distributions.
-These will have independent versions, all likely starting with v1.7.0. **We do not anticipate major API changes in the 1.7.x release series*, merely that the code will be restructured in a way to make maintenance more feasible.
-We anticipate retaining semantic versioning until the **v2.x** release.
+These will have independent versions, all likely starting with v1.7.0. **We do not anticipate major API changes in the 1.7.x release series, merely that the code will be restructured in a way to make maintenance more feasible.** We anticipate retaining semantic versioning until the 2.x release.

-# Caveats and warnings
+# Caveats and Warnings

-When you run the tests ("`./Build test`") some tests may issue warnings messages or even fail.
+When you run the tests with `./Build test` some tests may issue warnings messages or even fail.
 Sometimes this is because we didn't have anyone to test the test system on the combination of your operating system, version of perl, and associated libraries and other modules.
 Because BioPerl depends on several outside libraries we may not be able to test every single combination so if there are warnings you may find that the package is still perfectly useful.

-If you install the bioperl-run system and run tests when you don't have the program installed you'll get messages like '`program XXX not found, skipping tests`'.
+If you install the bioperl-run system and run tests when you don't have the program installed you'll get messages like `program XXX not found, skipping tests`.
 That's okay, BioPerl is doing what it is supposed to do.
 If you wanted to run the program you'd need to install it first.

 Not all scripts in the `examples/` directory are correct and up-to-date.
-We need volunteers to help maintain these so if you find they do not submit a bug report to https://github.com/bioperl/bioperl-live/issues and consider helping out in their maintenance.
+If you find an issue with a script please submit a bug report to https://github.com/bioperl/bioperl-live/issues and consider helping out in their maintenance.

 If you are confused about what modules are appropriate when you try and solve a particular issue in bioinformatics we urge you to look at HOWTO documents first.